-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed facilities to meet obligations when due.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
 Due to the nature of the business, the Company maintains flexibility in funding by maintaining availability under committed facilities.

 Management monitors rolling forecasts of the Company's liquidity position and cash and cash equivalents on the basis of expected cash flows.
 The Company takes into account the liquidity of the market in which the entity operates.
-In addition, the Company's liquidity management policy involves projecting cash flows in major currencies and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.

-a) Maturities of financial liabilities
+In addition, the Company's liquidity management policy involves projecting cash flows in major a) Maturities of financial liabilities